 - To manage to partner small outlying PICUs with larger regional PİCUs through telemedicine connections

 Deputy Chair: Gérard Cortina

 The ESPNIC Infection, Inflammation, and Sepsis Section bring together leading researchers and clinicians in these fields across Europe.
 We aim to address priorities of common challenges requiring evidence-based solutions applicable to settings in European ICU.
 We foster state-of-the-art education on key topics pertinent to infection, inflammation, and sepsis in critically ill children, as well as a collaborative research program on priorities in the field.

 Research projects: the following focus areas are proposed to be prioritized for 2022

 - Blood purification in critically ill children

 - Development of Antibiotic Stewardship Guidelines for PICUs

-- Quality improvement in targeting pediatric sepsis in Europe in 2022
+- Quality improvement in targeting pediatric sepsis in Europe

 Chair: Luregn Schlapbach